into the wilderness, found carved out in a clearing beneath a concrete canyon. There you will find a campsite unlike any other…

 Abby & Doug Albers, Alfred Biggs, Bernard Shondell & Stacey Lukas, Brett Wyatt & Sheilahn Davis-Wyatt, Brian Courtney, Broadway Roasting Company, Chadwick Brooks, Daniel J. Shead, David Douglass, Doug Campbell & Erin Carney, Doug Wells, Dr. Kenneth Schultz & Mr. Michael Atkins, Gina Kaiser & David Gale, Greg Shondell & Sis Woods, Greg Thurman & Don White, Gregg Davidson & Sirenna Beyer, Jason & Kate McKinney, Jean O'Brien, John & Charlotte Hall, John & Kate Mitchell, John Hodges, Jonathan Bowyer & Zach Loes, Kansas City Regional Osteopathic Medical Association, Katie & Jared Campbell, Ken Sosko & Norb Belz, Mark & Cara Nuss, Mark Brannon, Mary & Gary Wolf, Matt Anderson, Mike Sigler, S. Sloane Simmons & Harl Van Deursen, Sally Neville & Kathy Nesbitt, Sarah Starnes & Kevin Walls, Sean Barnard, Stephen & Suzanne Limpic, Terrasi Living & Scandia Home

-Bernard's Bakehouse, Clear 10 Vodka, Boulevard Brewing Company, EPIC Events, Inc., Major Brands, St. Michelles Estates & Winery
+Bernard's Bakehouse, Clear 10 Vodka, Boulevard Brewing Company, Dark Horse Distillery, EPIC Events, Inc., Major Brands, The Roasterie, St. Michelles Estates & Winery

 The Kansas City CARE Clinic is a private 501(c)(3) organization that was founded in 1971 by a group of concerned citizens from all walks of life in Kansas City.